A Simple Guide to Capturing Eye Images for Glaucoma Screening

 Video courtesy of Julián Espinosa @JulianEspinosaOculoplastico

 To use Glaucoscan.ai, you’ll need a clear retinal image (also called a fundus photo) of one eye.
-You can capture this using a smartphone and a 20D or 28D handheld lens.
+You can capture this using a smartphone, a 20D or 28D handheld lens, and our low-cost 3D printed device.
 The image must show the optic nerve and surrounding retina.

 Turn on your smartphone’s video mode (with flash), move slowly, and pause when the optic disc is in focus.
 Then take a screenshot of the clearest frame to upload for analysis.

 For best results, dim the room lights and ask the subject to keep both eyes open while fixating on a still object.
-Dilation is not required, but may improve clarity in darker eyes.
+Dilation is required for optimal clarity.